-- They are a Pinterest Partner, so legit in the eyes of Pinterest
+- Canva is a Pinterest Partner, so legit in the eyes of Pinterest

 - Canva has been around for AGES, so I’d say probably have a good standing with Pinterest

 - Saves you money.
 It’s free with your Pro plan.
-And the Pro plan is already pretty reasonable.
+And the Pro plan is already pretty reasonably priced.

 Cons of Canva Content Planner